 You may not appreciate being reminded of the fact, but Christmas is not so very far away.
-However, the good news is that finding quirky, interesting gifts for friends and family will be a cinch if you head to the Tweed Valley Forest Festival Wood Market this weekend (21-22 Oct)!
+However, the good news is that finding quirky, interesting gifts for friends and family will be a cinch if you head to the Tweed Valley Forest Festival Wood Market (19-20 Oct)!

 Held just behind the Tontine on Tweed Green, and now very much the centerpiece of this long-established festival, the Wood Market has gained a well-earned reputation as the premier event of its kind in Scotland.

 Down on Tweed Green itself, visitors can watch as some of the country’s top chainsaw artists create intricate sculptures as part of this year’s Carvefest; small woodland owners who’ve always wanted to saw their own timber can have a nosey at a chainsaw-based mobile sawmill; while there are opportunities to discover the world of bodging – a traditional wood-turning craft – plus have a shot at making everything from wooden spoons to bat boxes and traditional broomsticks for Halloween.
 And with demonstrations of horse logging also lined up, Tweed Green will be buzzing with activity all weekend.